 So as long as you download all your songs to iTunes on your Mac, your songs are yours for as long as you have a computer capable of playing MP3s.

-Apple Music is $9.99/month but in order for both my wife and I to be able to use Apple Music on multiple devices at the same time1 we’d have to pay for the family plan which is $15/month.
+Apple Music is $9.99/month but in order for both my wife and I to be able to use Apple Music on multiple devices at the same time[footnote]On the non-family plan, if you start playing Apple Music from another device, it automatically shuts off whatever device is currently streaming music.[/footnote] we'd have to pay for the family plan which is $15/month.

 Let's break out the calculator.